Best Online Master’s in Public Relations Programs

 Public Relations Specialist

-Public relations specialists help clients create favorable public images.
-They work through media and other communications channels to influence public perception of individuals, organizations, and brands.
-They also assess and evaluate public relations strategies to determine their effectiveness at reaching audiences.
+Public relations specialists help their employers build and maintain favorable public images.
+They work through both legacy and digital channels to influence public perception of individuals, organizations, and brands.
+They also assess and evaluate public relations strategies and campaigns to determine their effectiveness in achieving marketing objectives.

 Fundraiser

 Fundraisers help organizations raise money through events and other campaigns.
-They research potential donors, develop fundraising messaging strategies, and organize donation campaigns.
-Fundraisers may work to raise money through specific capital campaign funding, annual donation campaigns, and recurring donations.
-Fundraisers also may work closely with individual donors who give large amounts of money.
+They research potential donors, develop fundraising strategies, and organize campaign operations.
+Fundraisers may work to raise money by soliciting one-time gifts, operating annual campaigns, or eliciting donor participation on recurring schedules.
+Fundraisers also may work closely with individual donors known to offer large sums of money.

 Public Relations and Fundraising Manager